minweny/1p3a_auto_sign/README.md

 to
 testMode = False
 ```
-10. give py file permission, or the crontab won't work
+10. give py file permission, or the crontab won't work(doesn't matter?)
 ```
 chmod 777 1p3a.py
 ```
+Error: The process started from chrome location /usr/bin/chromium-browser is no longer running
+change to headless mode

 ## Logging and screenshot
 You would find example.log and image.png under your current folder
 <br>![res](res.png)<br>